-9.2 Sublime Text 2
+10.2 Sublime Text 2

-Note: These instructions are written for Windows but should work similarly in Linux and Mac OS X
+Note: These instructions are written for Windows but should work similarly in Linux and Mac OS X. And don't miss the Aery32 plug-in for Sublime Text 2.

 Aery32 Framework comes with the default Sublime Text 2 project file which you can use straight away.
 The quickest way to start the project is to browse to the project directory and open aery32.sublime-project file using the right click and selecting Open with Sublime Text 2.